seungsoo-lee/DELTA/README.md

 ## Installing DELTA
 DELTA installation depends on maven and ant build system.
 The mvn command is used to install the agent-manager and the agents.
 Also, DELTA can support All-In-One Single Machine environment via virtual machines as well as real hardware SDN environment.

 + STEP 1.
-Get the source
+Get the source code of DELTA on the agent manager machine

 ```
 $ git clone https://github.com/OpenNetworkingFoundation/DELTA.git
 ```

 + STEP 2.
-Install DELTA dependencies on the host machine.
+Install DELTA dependencies

 ```
 $ cd <DELTA>/tools/dev/delta-setup/
 $ ./delta-setup-devenv-ubuntu
 ```

 + STEP 3.
-Install DELTA using maven build.
+Install DELTA using maven build

 ```
 $ cd <DELTA>